-If you would like to make a donation towards the restoration project, please use the Donate button below, which will take you to a secure PayPal donation form.
-A PayPal account is not necessary.
+If you would like to make a donation towards the restoration project, or general church maintenance, please use the Donate button below, which will take you to a secure Give A Little donation form.
+Through this link, you can donate using most credit and debit cards.
+Scroll down for other ways to make a donation.

 GiftAid your Donation

 If you are a UK taxpayer, you can add 25p to every £1 that you give to Corpus Christi (at no extra cost to yourself) through Gift Aid.
-All you have to do is to download and complete a gift aid form and send it to the parish: either with your donation or giving details of the donation/s you have made online to which it is to be applied.
+If you are donating by Give A Little, please tick the Gift Aid box as you make your donation.
+If you are giving by cash or cheque, please download and complete a gift aid form and send it to the parish: either with your donation or giving details of the donation/s you have made online to which it is to be applied.

 Other ways to Donate: